Born Lucky

-Born Lucky is a 1933 British rags to riches musical-comedy drama, directed by Michael Powell and starring Rene Ray and John Longden.
-The screenplay was adapted from the 1928 novel Mops by Marguerite Florence Barclay.
+Born Lucky is a lost 1933 British quota quickie rags to riches musical-comedy drama, directed by Michael Powell and starring Rene Ray and John Longden.
+The screenplay was by Ralph Smart, adapted from the 1928 novel Mops by Marguerite Florence Barclay.
+It was the first film that the cinematographer Oswald Morris worked on as a clapper boy.

-Born Lucky is one of eleven quota quickies directed by Powell between 1931 and 1936 of which no print is known to survive.
-The film is not held in the BFI National Archive (nor in this case do they even hold any stills or publicity material), and is classed as "missing, believed lost".
-This was the first film that the cinematographer Oswald Morris worked on as a clapper boy.
+Preservation status

+The British Film Institute has classed Born Lucky as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.